-

 Shaping the Flow: CFD Modeling of Louvered Envelopes for High-Rise Buildings

 The use of louvers as building cladding offers a promising approach to actively modify the flow around high-rise structures.
 Through their directional effect, they can significantly influence the local flow topology and the overall aerodynamic response of the building.
-The aim of this work is to numerically investigate the aerodynamic impact of a louvered envelope Read more
+The aim of this work is to numerically investigate the aerodynamic impact of a louvered envelope on a square-prism high-rise building, employing homogenized models in OpenFOAM (OF) to reproduce the directional effects of the louvers.
+Numerical predictions will be validated through comparison with available experimental wind tunnel measurements.
+Required skills: The ideal candidate should have a solid background in fluid dynamics and a… Read more

 -